SAP-samples/teched2022-DA161/exercises/ex2/README.md

 🚩 You are going to make changes to planned financial data.
 First, you will be making a copy of the last planned version for 2023.

-1. Click on any cell in the Table
+1. Click on the Financial Plan tab on the top panel and click on any cell in the Table

 ![image](https://user-images.githubusercontent.com/112718519/197855251-1a4e3988-c6f1-42f3-9875-6fc64fc21314.png)